 Medicine Buddha statues depict the popular Mahayana Buddhist deity with the power to cure all suffering.
-But how is this possible?
-The eponymous Medicine Buddha Sutra holds the secrets to Medicine Buddha’s special healing powers.
-Indeed, in Northern Afghanistan archeologists uncovered the source of the healing Buddha’s power.
-Additionally, the sacred Medicine Buddha Sutra introduces devotees to the mystical blue color called lapis lazuli.
+Indeed, the eponymous Medicine Buddha Sutra reveals the healing powers of Medicine Buddha practice.
+Additionally, in Northern Afghanistan archeologists uncovered the ancient origin of the blue Medicine Buddha statue.

-Evidence of birch bark manuscripts of the Medicine Buddha Sutra were first discovered at a Mahasamghika monastery near Bamiyan, Afghanistan.
-Additionally, these manuscripts and evidence of other Mahayana Sutras found there date back to the 7th century ACE at the time of the ancient silk road.
+Evidence of birch bark manuscripts containing the Medicine Buddha Sutra were first discovered at a Mahasamghika Monastery near Bamiyan, Afghanistan.
+These texts dated back to the 7th century ACE at the time of the ancient silk road.

 Indeed, the Chinese monk Xuanzang had traveled the ancient Silk Road near this location while bringing the Buddhist texts to China.
 Additionally, Xuanzang was translating the texts into Chinese during his travels.
 As a result, archeologists identified Xuanzang as the source of the Medicine Buddha manuscripts found there.

-Furthermore, the reason Xuanzang was in remote Afghanistan was because he was translating the sutras into Chinese.
-As a result of his strenuous efforts, the popularity of Medicine Buddha would spread throughout Asia.
-Additionally, the appearance of auspicious Medicine Buddha statues and paintings would soon follow.
-Indeed, the travels of Xuanzang through Afghanistan certainly influenced the translation of the Medicine Buddha Sutra.
+As a result of his strenuous efforts, the popularity of Medicine Buddha practice would spread throughout Asia.
+Additionally, the appearance of auspicious blue Medicine Buddha statues and paintings would soon follow.
+Indeed, Xuanzang’s travels through Afghanistan certainly influenced the Medicine Buddha Sutra.

-While traveling the Silk Road, Medicine Buddha became strongly affiliated with a mysterious semi precious stone called “lapis lazuli”.
-Additionally, the world’s richest source of lapis lazuli is in Northern Afghanistan.
+While traveling the Silk Road, the Medicine Buddha image became affiliated with a mysterious blue stone called “lapis lazuli”.
+Indeed, the world’s richest source of lapis lazuli is in Northern Afghanistan near the Mahasamghika Monastery.

-Indeed, evidence of the first lapis lazuli mines in the area date back as far as the 7th century BCE.
-Additionally, archeologists had discovered traces of the ancient birch bark manuscripts near these same lapis lazuli mines.
+Evidence of the first lapis lazuli mines in the area date back to the 7th century BCE, over 1000 years before Xuanzang traveled there.
 Strange coincidence?
-Yes indeed, the introduction of lapis lazuli into the Medicine Buddha Sutra occurred somewhere along the ancient Silk road.
-The location of the lapis lazuli mines clearly indicates where this may have happened.
+Yes indeed, the introduction of lapis lazuli into the Medicine Buddha Sutra occurred somewhere along the ancient silk road.
+Furthermore, the location of the lapis lazuli mines clearly indicates where this may have happened.

 It is not inconceivable that during the translations, Xuanzang may have first associated Medicine Buddha with the lapis lazuli color.
-When the ancient Buddhist texts left India the Medicine Buddha was a king, “raja”.
-However, by the time he got to China he was a Buddha.
-As a result, we can point to evidence of at least one alteration that he made.
-Did Xuanzang also insert Medicine Buddha’s affiliation with lapis lazuli?
-It is certainly possible.
+Indeed, when Xuanzang left India with the original text, the Medicine Buddha was a king, “raja”.
+However, when he arrived in China the “raja” was a Buddha.
+Therefore, we can point to at least one alteration made during the translation.

-Perhaps while practicing meditation in the mountains around Bamiyan, Xuanzang had powerful visions of Medicine Buddha.
+Perhaps while practicing meditation in the mountains around Bamiyan, Xuanzang had powerful visions of blue Medicine Buddha.
 Indeed, secluded mountain caves make ideal places for deep meditation practice.
-Certainly, the large deposits of lapis lazuli could have tinted the caves with their deep blue color.
+Additionally, lapis lazuli could have tinted the caves with their deep blue color.
 As a result, lapis lazuli became deeply integrated into the Medicine Buddha Sutra.